johngodlee/geosci_linux_intro/geosci_linux_intro.md

 http://www.geos.ed.ac.uk/~gisteac/wkzero
 ```

 ## Targets for this session

-You should be able to:
+By the end of this workshop you should be able to:

 - Log on to any UNIX machine in the School of GeoSciences
 - Locate your home directory